groupcache/groupcache-go/README.md

 # HTTP integration
 This is a quick guide on how to use groupcache in a service that is already listening for HTTP requests.
-In some circumstances you may want to have groupcache response using the same HTTP port that non groupcache requests are received through.
+In some circumstances you may want to have groupcache respond using the same HTTP port that non groupcache requests are received through.
 In this case you must explicitly create the `transport.HttpTransport` which can then be passed to your HTTP router/handler.